Canadian adventurers helping communities to Reconnect, Rebuild and Restore.

 Our backgrounds vary widely, but we share two passions: cycling and adventure.

 From May through October of 2021 we set out to cycle across Canada – meeting fishers, farmers, framers and factory workers – from Victoria to St. John’s, to learn their stories and share them with the rest of country.
-We’re travelling for the journey and the connections, rather than the destination.
-Over 8,000 kilometres and 135 days, we will seek out and connect with real Canadians to learn their stories of courage and resilience and share them with you.
+We travelled for the journey and the connections, rather than the destination.
+Over 8,000 kilometres and 135 days, we connected with real Canadians to learn their stories of courage and resilience and shared them with you.

 Our group leader, Rick McFerrin, has cycled around the world with his partner, Tanya, and their three sons.

 Other members of the team have extensive experience in world travel, too.

 Cyclists, Adventurers, Free Spirits